Answered By: Jonathan Faerber Last Updated: Jan 07, 2020 Views: 170969

-Each instance of quoted or paraphrased information within a paragraph needs sufficient information to make it clear that another author created the specific quoted/paraphrased information.
-One citation at the end of a paragraph doesn't indicate that the entire paragraph comes from that source; rather, the citation only notes that the last sentence of the paragraph came from the indicated source.
+No, because each instance of quoted or paraphrased information within a paragraph needs a citation.
+One citation at the end of a paragraph only notes that the last sentence of the paragraph came from the cited source.
 Failing to make it clear which information within a paragraph came from another source could be considered plagiarism, so please make sure that you give credit where it is required.

 You don't have to provide a full citation for every quotation or paraphrase if you are citing repeatedly from one author within a paragraph; please see "When to Include the Year in Citations Appearing More Than Once in a Paragraph" from the APA Style Blog for information on how to format those citations.

 "When to Include the Year in Citations Appearing More Than Once in a Paragraph" uses examples of paraphrased information, but if you're quoting text, please include a parenthetical page number after your quotations, even if you're not providing the author and year in the citation.
 Here's an example of that approach from "Are Bulleted Lists Allowed in APA style?
 How do I Format a Bulleted or Numbered List?":